 Navigating the college financial aid process can be confusing and overwhelming.
-These resources were developed in partnership with our friends College Money Matters.
+These resources were developed in partnership with our friends at College Money Matters.

 - Financial Aid To-Do Timeline for Senior Year

 - Additional Places to Find Money for College

 During your college application and admission process, you may have additional questions about financial aid.

 - College Money Matters is a great website that provides information to help you make good financial decisions about college.

 NOTE: The information provided below is a broad overview of the financial aid process and is not meant to replace or contradict information from your school counseling office.